answebdev/Bamazon/README.md

 # Bamazon Demo

-Since this is a command line application, there is no HTML page to see this app in action.
+Since this is a command line application, there is no page in the browser to see this app in action.
 To see the Bamazon application in action, watch the [Bamazon demo video](https://gcccd.instructuremedia.com/embed/a55099cc-763c-4eb7-a93f-41aeef574080).

 # Screenshots

 ![Screenshot 01](screenshots/bamazon-screenshot01.png "Customer View")

 ![Screenshot 02](screenshots/bamazon-screenshot02.png "Manager View")